javascript-tutorial/en.javascript.info/1-js/02-first-steps/06-type-conversions/article.md

 - `undefined` is `NaN` as a number.
 - `"0"` is true as a boolean.

-Objects are not covered here, we'll return to them later in the chapter <info:object-toprimitive>, devoted exclusively to objects, after we learn more basic things about Javascript.
+Objects are not covered here, we'll return to them later in the chapter <info:object-toprimitive>, devoted exclusively to objects, after we learn more basic things about JavaScript.